 New in May 2016, Sony Cyber-shot DSC-RX10 III (buy at Amazon) is now my ultimate travel camera.
 Its weather-sealed body includes a bright f/2.4-4 lens with incredible 25x zoom, sharp across the frame throughout its remarkable 24-600mm equivalent range, well into birding territory.
 I no longer need to carry a pocket camera for improving close-focus shots, as RX10 already has a 1”-Type sensor.
 With deeper depth of focus than APS-C or larger-sensor cameras for a given f-stop, it enhances details from close flower shots to distant bird feathers at 600mm equivalent telephoto.
 This all-in-one marvel is also my top pick for portable wildlife telephoto.
 The chunky RX10 III weighs just 37 ounces (including battery & card; plus adding 5 oz for strap, lens filter, cap & hood makes 42 oz).
 RX10 III is the world’s most versatile camera for on-the-go outdoor photographers.
 Further below, compare with rivals and learn about important hidden settings and accessories.

-In a breakthrough for travel photographers like me, Sony has now more than doubled zoom range while improving image quality.
+In a breakthrough for travel photographers, Sony has more than doubled my former zoom range while improving image quality.
 The professionally-sharp, bright 25x zoom of RX10 III resoundingly beats the resolution of my previous favorite Sony 11x zoom lens SEL18200 on flagship APS-C Sony A6300 anywhere above 90mm+ equivalent telephoto, even as high as ISO 6400.
 To my delight, RX10’s faster, larger-diameter lens (72mm filter size) plus backside illumination (BSI) sensor technology together magically compensate for the sensor size difference.
 At wider angles, 27-80mm equivalent, both capture similar quality in bright outdoor light.
 Advantageously, RX10 stretches to a wide view of 24mm equivalent.
 In dim/indoor light, A6300’s larger sensor can sometimes resolve more detail than RX10III, but not consistently in my real world comparisons using SEL18200 and SEL1670Z lenses.
 Impressively, Sony claims SteadyShot stabilization of up to 4.5 stops of benefit (in terms of slower shutter speed handheld) for this model DSC-RX10M3.

 Superb quality and unprecedented versatility now make Sony RX10 III my main travel camera.